MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 ---
 title: Author an embedded dashboard
-description: To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dashboard in the authoring mode, whether it is during the initial load or in the view mode of the dashboard.
+description: To allow users to conveniently edit a dashboard, Embedding SDK allows embedding a dashboard in the authoring mode, whether it is during the initial load or in the view mode of the dashboard.
 ---

 Embedding MicroStrategy content within critical business applications empowers users to make smarter decisions by taking advantage of the dashboard development efforts that occur behind the scenes.
-To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dashboard in the authoring mode, whether it is during the initial load or in the view mode of the dashboard.
+To allow users to conveniently edit a dashboard, Embedding SDK allows embedding a dashboard in the authoring mode, whether it is during the initial load or in the view mode of the dashboard.

 :::tip